Opinion | One city, two police officers and an entire nation in pain

-Although dozens of stories have been aired and written since the shooting, Friday’s service provided a more-complete understanding of Rivera and his legacy.
+Although dozens of stories have been aired and written since the shooting, Friday’s service provided a more complete understanding of Rivera and his legacy.
 At the same time, we were offered a lesson in what has always been our nation’s strongest suit — the essential goodness that undergirds our aspirations and the willingness of so many to offer their lives in service to others.

 We learned from his older brother Jeffrey that Jason had wanted to be a cop his whole life.
 Growing up, he would never miss a police show on TV and would lie on the couch wearing headphones, tuned to the police radio frequency.
 “He was afraid of dogs," Jeffrey recalled, "but he wasn’t afraid to die.”

 We heard from Police Commissioner Keechant L. Sewell that Rivera recently sold his car and had begun taking the bus to work “so he could save every penny to make a better home.”
 Turning toward Cardinal Archbishop Timothy Dolan, Sewell said, “I’m a work in process, Cardinal.
-But if he (Rivera) can change the world, then we can change the world with him and for him.”
+But if he [Rivera] can change the world, then we can change the world with him and for him.”

 This was the essential message of each speaker.
 Like countless Americans whose names we’ll never know, Rivera loved his family, worked hard and strove to improve the world around him.
-“Salt-of-the-earth” is what we used to call such people.
+“Salt of the earth” is what we used to call such people.
 Specifically, Rivera wanted to help end the chaos and spiking gun violence in his city — with homicides at their highest level in a decade.

 Not that further evidence is needed, but a text exchange the morning of the funeral with my Manhattan niece was certainly on point.
 I was expressing concern about the coming weekend’s winter-weather “bomb cyclone,” to which she responded: “More concerned with being stabbed in nyc.”